-Students must maintain satisfactory academic progress toward degree, diploma, and certificate completion in order to receive federal, state, or Delaware Tech financial aid.
+Students must maintain satisfactory academic progress toward degree, diploma, and certificate completion in order to receive federal, state, or Delaware Tech financial aid or veterans education benefits.
 Students must meet all three satisfactory academic progress requirements:

-- 1. Maintain the minimum cumulative grade point average (CUM GPA).
-(See the Academic Standing Policy in the College Catalog) - 2.
-Maintain a 67% cumulative completion rate by successfully completing 67% of all credits attempted - 3.
+- Maintain the minimum cumulative grade point average (GPA).
+(See the Academic Standing Policy in the College Catalog) - Maintain a 67% cumulative completion rate by successfully completing 67% of all credits attempted - 3.
 Complete the program of study within the maximum time frame for the program.
 The maximum credits allowed is 150% of the number of credits required to earn the award.

-These requirements apply to the student's entire period of attendance at Delaware Tech, including any periods during which the student does not receive any financial aid.
-Satisfactory academic progress is one eligibility requirement for financial aid; view a complete list of financial aid eligibility requirements.
+These requirements apply to the student's entire period of attendance at Delaware Tech, including any periods during which the student does not receive any financial aid or veterans education benefits.
+Satisfactory academic progress is one eligibility requirement for financial aid; a complete list of financial aid eligibility requirements is available on the financial aid website.

 Satisfactory academic progress is calculated at the end of each semester to determine eligibility for the student's next semester.
+Satisfactory academic progress will be rechecked during the semester if Financial Aid is notified of updates to academic history, such as a change of grade, for previous semesters.

 Students who do not meet the satisfactory academic progress requirements for cumulative GPA and/or completion rate will be placed on financial aid warning.
-A student must meet these requirements at the end of the next semester, or the student will be ineligible for financial aid until satisfactory academic progress requirements are met.
-Students on financial aid warning are required to successfully complete financial aid counseling before financial aid can be disbursed.
+A financial aid recipient must meet these requirements at the end of the next semester, or the student will be ineligible for financial aid until satisfactory academic progress requirements are met.
+Students on financial aid warning are expected to successfully complete financial aid counseling before financial aid is disbursed.

-Students who have not completed the program within the maximum credits allowed will be ineligible for financial aid.
-They may appeal to have financial aid eligibility reinstated if extenuating circumstances prevented them from maintaining satisfactory academic progress.
+Students who have not completed the program within the maximum credits allowed will be ineligible for federal, state, and Delaware Tech financial aid.
+There is no financial aid warning status.

+Students who are ineligible may appeal to have financial aid eligibility reinstated if extenuating circumstances prevented them from maintaining satisfactory academic progress.
 Such circumstances include: